The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - Traditional lobbies, consisting of welfare-oriented political parties and unions, will attempt to hinder the growing freelance trend.
-Bureaucratic rules and complicated tax codes, as well as strict audits and other limitations, will be imposed on freelancers in many countries.
+Bureaucratic rules, complicated tax codes, strict audits, and other limitations will be imposed on freelancers in many countries.
 These already include “disguised employment” rules.
-Freelancers must be aware that they may suddenly find themselves in an existence-threatening legislative environment.
-Adjusting to dramatic changes may even include relocating to a different country.
+Freelancers must know that they may suddenly find themselves in an existence-threatening legislative environment.
+Adjusting to dramatic changes may even involve relocating to a different country.

 - For many projects, teams will consist of a mix of employees and freelancers.
 Managing these teams will be as important as it is challenging.

 - Finding the right talent on-demand will be crucial for successful operations.
-For that reason, the responsibility for hiring freelancers will be shifted from HR to technical teams with the necessary know-how to select the best-fitting team members.
+Therefore, the responsibility for hiring freelancers will be shifted from HR to technical teams with the necessary know-how to select the best-fitting team members.

-- Teams with a high share of freelance professionals are less likely to be collocated.
-The ability to develop, acquire and implement efficient work distribution and collaboration (both tools and processes) will become essential success factors.
+- Teams with many freelance professionals are less likely to be collocated.
+The ability to develop, acquire, and implement efficient work distribution and collaboration (both tools and processes) will become essential success factors.